-The classic African safari is based around the game drive – venturing out into the bush in your trusty 4x4 to find the best spot for wildlife viewing or photography.
+The classic African safari is based around the game drive – venturing out into the bush in your trusty 4WD to find the best spot for wildlife viewing or photography.

 Game drives are without doubt the highlight of any safari.
-They can last anywhere from a couple of hours to a full day's excursion with a picnic lunch in the bush, and many reserves offer drives after sunset.
+They can last anywhere from a couple of hours to a full day's excursion, with a memorable picnic lunch in the bush.
+Some reserves allow game drives after sunset.

 The Big Five – elephant, buffalo, rhinoceros, lion and leopard – so named by the early big-game hunters because these were the most difficult and dangerous of the animals to hunt on foot.
 Most safaris that we arrange offer clients an excellent chance to see the Big Five, although nothing can be guaranteed when it comes to nature.
-But remember, there is so much more to be seen and experienced on a safari than just the Big Five.
+But do bear in mind that there really is so much more to see and experience on a safari than just the Big Five.

-Game drives will usually be conducted in custom-designed open-sided four-wheel-drive (4WD) vehicles – usually Land Cruisers or Land Rovers.
-In most cases they carry a maximum of six guests, meaning everyone gets a 'window seat'.
-The vehicle will be driven by the guide and in many reserves in South Africa there will also be a tracker, who is sat in a special seat perched on the front of the vehicle to give an extra pair of sharp eyes and where it is easier to spot animal tracks on the road ahead.
+Game drives will usually be conducted in custom-designed, open-sided four-wheel-drive (4WD) vehicles – usually Land Cruisers or Land Rovers.
+In most cases, each vehicle will carry a maximum of six guests, thereby allowing everyone to have a 'window seat' with each row staggered in height for unobstructed views.
+The vehicle will be driven by the guide and, in many reserves in South Africa, there will also be a tracker, who sits in a special seat perched on the front of the vehicle to better spot animal tracks on the road ahead.

 Ready for your trip?